wxxiao33/sample/README.md

   The database contains three tables, courses, subjects and instructors.
 Each table has columns specified by the data source.
 Some of the columns are not existing in the json file, I still create them in the table, in case we need them later.
 But they are not shown on the webpages

-  A Part table is create to represent the many to many relation between courses and subjects
+  A Part table is create to represent the many to many relation between courses and subjects.
+An enrollment table is create to represent many to many relationship between user and courses

 * Database initialization